En-Be/Linaeyuex/README.md

 - Border vertices count (point < line < triangle < circle)
 - Border vertices radius (random < symmetrical)
 - Border shape (edges concave < edges convex)
-- Movement (slow < fast)
+- Movement towards destination (slow < fast)
 - Fill (empty < full)
 - Emit (never < every frame)
 - Particle life (1 frame < infinite)
-- Individuation (same as first objet in list < all values can morph to fully different)
+- Individuation (same as first objet in list < all values can morph to fully different.
+Not sure this is needed, other controls might allow it.)

 If one or more objets are selected, changing a scale will affect them.
 If no objets are selected, all will be affected.